 Scikit-learn¶

 scikit-learn is built on joblib for parallelism.
-Every estimator and utility that accepts n_jobs — GridSearchCV, RandomizedSearchCV, cross_val_score, RFECV, BaggingClassifier, VotingClassifier, and many others — delegates to joblib.Parallel internally.
-This means the parallelism strategy is pluggable: replace the joblib backend, and every scikit-learn operation that uses n_jobs distributes automatically.
+Every estimator and utility that accepts n_jobs — GridSearchCV, RandomizedSearchCV, cross_val_score, RFECV, BaggingClassifier, VotingClassifier — delegates to joblib.Parallel internally.
+Replace the joblib backend and every one of them distributes.

 Parameters¶